MOF4AIR main concepts

 Two CO2 adsorption processes are investigated in the MOF4AIR project: Vacuum Pressure Swing Adsorption (VPSA) and Moving Bed Temperature Swing Adsorption (MBTSA)

-VPSA: Pressure Swing Adsorption (PSA) is a well-established and commercial gas separation technique, based on physical binding of gas molecules to a solid adsorbent material.
-Its process uses the effect of alternating pressure/partial pressure to perform either adsorption (binding) or desorption (release).
+PSA: Pressure Swing Adsorption (PSA) is a well-established and commercial gas separation technique, based on physical binding of gas molecules to a solid adsorbent material.
+Its process uses the effect of alternating high and low pressure/partial pressure to perform either adsorption (binding) or desorption (release).

 In MOF4AIR, the desorption is achieved by the aid of vacuum, and so the process is called Vacuum Pressure Swing Adsorption (VPSA).
-With its low-pressure adsorption step (1-1.25 bars), VPSA avoids the high compression (around 5-6 bars in PSA) of flue gas.
+With its low-pressure adsorption step (1-1.25 bars), VPSA avoids the high energy cosumption for compression of flue gas.
 Moreover, the working capacity of the adsorbent is higher in this case, which ensures better performance of the adsorption process.
 Check here what the VPSA process looks like.

-MBTSA: As its VPSA counterpart, MBTSA is a well-known separation technique used to separate gases from solid absorbents – being shaped spheres with diameters of 0.3-0.7mm.
-In the process, the flue gas is stripped counter-currently in the “adsorption” section, in contact with a descending solid adsorbent.
+MBTSA: As its PSA counterpart, TSA is a well-known separation technique used to separate gases with solid absorbents.
+In the process MBTSA, the flue gas is stripped counter-currently in the “adsorption” section, in contact with a descending solid adsorbent, being shaped spheres with diameters of 0.3-0.7mm.

 The great advantage of this technique is that moving adsorbent enables a fast heat transfer and increases the retention time of the solid into the column; hence ensuring that a CO2 capture: equilibrium capacity superior at 90% is achieved.
-Once the speres cannot adsorb more CO2 capture:, the heat transfer also ensures their regeneration.
+Once the spheres cannot adsorb more CO2 capture, the heat transfer also ensures their regeneration.
 Check here what the MBTSA process looks like.